IEEE-WIE-VIT/Everything-CPP/README.md

 - This is begineer's friendly repository, so if you make mistake in making a `pull request`(PR), members of WIE will help you out.
 - No repetition of programs will be entertained.
 - So go ahead make your first PR.

+## Steps for Contributing

+    Star the repo
+    Fork the repo
+    Add the codes inside the appropriate folder
+    Commit the code
+    Make a Pull Request